Diligence Case Study

 Industry: Waste management and recycling services

-Buyer’s Transaction Objectives: Synergistic add-on to platform company — EBITDA growth, multiplier increase, resulting higher valuation; vertical integration; geographic expansion, and revenue diversification, resulting in reduced operational risk.
+Buyer’s Transaction Objectives: A synergistic add-on to platform company — EBITDA growth, multiplier increase, resulting in higher valuation; vertical integration; geographic expansion, and revenue diversification, resulting in reduced operational risk.

-Seller’s Transaction Objective: Recapitalization, capital return, liquidity, and growth capital at reduced cost; risk mitigation.
+Seller’s Transaction Objective: Recapitalization, capital return, liquidity, and growth capital at a reduced cost; risk mitigation.

 Assignment: Financial due diligence/quality of earnings assessment; calculation of working capital target and determination of capital expenditure requirements; preparation of pro forma projections.